doserjef/spOccupancy/README.md

 ## Learn more

-The package vignette “Fitting occupancy models with spOccupancy” provides a more detailed description and tutorial of all functions in `spOccupancy`.
-For full statistical details on the MCMC samplers used in `spOccupancy`, see `MCMC samplers for models fit in spOccupancy` vignette.
+The `vignette("modelFitting")` provides a more detailed description and tutorial of all functions in `spOccupancy`.
+For full statistical details on the MCMC samplers used in `spOccupancy`, see `vignette("mcmcSamplers")`.